Skip to main content

 Mitsubishi pricing in Shawnee: what to expect

-The popular Mitsubishi models we see most often in the Shawnee area are: Outlander, Outlander Sport, Mirage, Eclipse Cross.
+The popular Mitsubishi models we see most often in the Shawnee area are: Outlander, Outlander Sport, Eclipse Cross.
 Pricing within a make can swing significantly across these — a base trim of the Outlander is typically the floor of the range; the top trim of the Eclipse Cross is closer to the ceiling.

 What varies inside the Mitsubishi lineup